Clara's Story

 me, when he didn't spank me.
 Everybody in the family had blue eyes but

-day he would dress with a long sleeve white shirt and tie--even in
+day he would dress with a long-sleeved white shirt and tie, even in

 summer.
 It was only in his very later years that he would wear short